 Devold debuted in Norwegian cinemas in 2015 with the documentary The Accidental Rock Star.
 The film was nominated for best sound and editing at the Norwegian Film Awards and won the Amanda-award for best editing.
 The film was also a nominee to best Scandinavian documentary, at CPH:DOX in Copenhagen.
 It won the audience award for best Norwegian film 2015 at the Kosmorama International Film Festival in Trondheim, where it also was awarded the Kanon-award for best sound.

 In 2017 Devold was nominated to Prix Europa, for the documentary Thea – two summers, one winter about the Norwegian journalist Thea Steen who died of cervical cancer in 2016.
-Films Devold has directed, produced and written have been screened at Annecy, Warsaw, BIFF, Dubai, Beirut, IDFA and more than 40 other international film festivals.
+Films Devold has directed, produced and written have been screened at Annecy, Warsaw, BIFF, Dubai, Beirut, IDFA, CPH:DOX and more than 40 other international film festivals.